Treat your canine to a good time at these restaurants, shops, parks and more in the nation's capital.

 For a dog-friendly tour option, look no further than Adventure DC Tricycle Tours.
 Dogs are welcomed into the cabs, and with your approval, guides will stay with the dogs (or even walk them) while you tour memorials that do not allow humanity’s best friend inside.

-All 10 Kimpton Hotels in the District welcome dogs for all sizes at no extra charge and even offer special amenities so that your pup can have the best experience possible.
+Kimpton Hotels in the District welcome dogs for all sizes at no extra charge and even offer special amenities so that your pup can have the best experience possible.
 Dogs of all sizes are welcomed for no additional fee at The Embassy Row Hotel as well.

 The LINE DC makes for a worthwhile place for you and your canine companion to stay while exploring the Adams Morgan neighborhood.
 Pets stay free at this DC-inspired hotel housed inside a 110-year old church – and don’t forget to ask the front desk for courtesy bags, water bowls and treats.

 The Hay-Adams, one of DC’s most historic hotels, allows one dog weighing no more than 25 pounds per room for free.
 Pups that weigh 15 pounds or less can stay at the Four Seasons Hotel Washington, D.C. at no additional charge (you could even bring two).
 At The Jefferson, four-legged guests of any size and breed dog bowls, beds, treats and more.
 Over in the elegant Georgetown neighborhood, Fairmont Washington, D.C., Georgetown welcomes pets for free and offers handmade treats, maps to nearby parks and loaner leashes and collars.

 Other options: Sofitel Washington, DC Lafayette Square allows dogs up to 50 pounds for a refundable $500 deposit.
 The ulta-hip Eaton Washington DC allows two pets of any size for no additional fee.
 Both dogs and cats are welcome.
 Pet beds, food and water bowls are available upon request.